ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+A Developer’s Guide to Cutting Technical Debt During Liferay DXP Upgrades - <a href="https://medium.com/@marketing_47361/a-developers-guide-to-cutting-technical-debt-during-liferay-dxp-upgrades-51552bb7d866?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Veriday`**

+<blockquote>For most enterprises, a Liferay DXP upgrade isn’t just a technical task — it’s a strategic decision that impacts cost, risk, timelines…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Why JavaScript is Not Asynchronous (Even When It Handles Async Operations) - <a href="https://javascript.plainenglish.io/why-javascript-is-not-asynchronous-even-when-it-handles-async-operations-614d0e1fa1bf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asjad Abrar`**

+<blockquote>This is a notion that confuses nearly all JavaScript developers during their learning curve at some time: We employ async/await, handle…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
 7 Modern JavaScript Tricks That Saved Me Hours — I Wish I Knew #4 Earlier - <a href="https://javascript.plainenglish.io/7-modern-javascript-tricks-that-saved-me-hours-i-wish-i-knew-4-earlier-136118e20a66?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asim Nasir`**

 <blockquote>A practical, real world breakdown of JS features that quietly boosted my productivity overnight
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 What Are JavaScript Development Services & Why Businesses Need Them - <a href="https://codemechsolutionsusa.medium.com/what-are-javascript-development-services-why-businesses-need-them-a28f514e225d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `codemech-company-usa`**

 <blockquote>Businesses looking to stay competitive must understand the value of JavaScript Development Services and how partnering with a professional…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 The Phantom Service: A tale of Angular’s dependency injection and the illusion of singletons - <a href="https://blog.stackademic.com/the-phantom-service-a-tale-of-angulars-dependency-injection-and-the-illusion-of-singletons-438c5ac5b182?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abhinav Jain`**

 <blockquote>Prologue: The Silent Failure
 Continue reading on Stackademic »</blockquote>

-<h3>4.
+<h3>6.
 Architect Intelligent Digital Solutions — Certified Java Full Stack Engineering Specialist - <a href="https://medium.com/@adhirajnovelvista/architect-intelligent-digital-solutions-certified-java-full-stack-engineering-specialist-c8d3ce14dcb9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Adhiraj Kasabe`**

 <blockquote>Developers who complete the Certified Java Full Stack Engineering Specialist programme will possess advanced technical skills and…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 Why Did JavaScript Introduce Map in ES6 When Objects Already Existed? - <a href="https://medium.com/@haider.mtech2011/why-did-javascript-introduce-map-in-es6-when-objects-already-existed-e44739816759?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahtab Haider`**

 <blockquote>A Beginner-Friendly Deep Dive
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 How Chrome’s V8 Engine Executes JavaScript Code: A Deep Dive - <a href="https://javascript.plainenglish.io/how-chromes-v8-engine-executes-javascript-code-a-deep-dive-d4ec98807608?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Asjad Abrar`**

 <blockquote>If you are someone who is confused about how JavaScript code is executed in a browser, then don't worry, I will teach you.
 I would like to…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-I Tried 30+ JavaScript Courses on Udemy, Here are My Top 5 Recommendations for 2026 - <a href="https://medium.com/javarevisited/i-tried-30-javascript-courses-on-udemy-here-are-my-top-5-recommendations-for-2026-6f3f706bd59e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `javinpaul`**

-<blockquote>My favorite Udemy Courses to learn JavaScript for Web Development in 2026
-Continue reading on Javarevisited »</blockquote>

-<h3>8.
-The 7 JavaScript Tricks That Instantly Made My Code 10x Cleaner - <a href="https://javascript.plainenglish.io/the-7-javascript-tricks-that-instantly-made-my-code-10x-cleaner-57517a5ba8a1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>Small, overlooked JS features that quietly separate juniors from seniors especially when you’re building automation workflows
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>